When Interpersonal Skills Take Off, Results Soar

 Equipping your employees and leaders, in all functions, with Versatility skills enables them to address complex challenges, reduce tension and conflict, and build more collaborative relationships throughout the organization.
 Without communication obstacles, individuals, teams, and work groups can soar as they are free to focus on the work at hand.
-Join the ranks of the global air fleet maintenance team and boost your productivity to new altitudes.
+Join the ranks of the global air fleet maintenance team mentioned earlier who did just that and boost your productivity to new altitudes.

 1 Akbar, Khan, and Abdulaziz, Tapping Diverse Experiences.
 International Journal of Knowledge Management, Vol 12(3), 2016.

 1 “The Business of Versatility.”
 In Building Relationship Versatility: Social Styles at Work.
 Wilson Learning Worldwide Inc.